-Paul Delvaux’s work features in the following major international collections: the Museum of Modern Art, New York; the Metropolitan Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Art Institute of Chicago; Peggy Guggenheim Collection, Venice; the Albertina Museum, Vienna; Museo Nacional Thyssen-Bornemisza, Madrid; Musée National d'Art Moderne, Centre Pompidou, Paris; the Tate Collection, London.
+Delvaux’s work can be found in the following selected international collections: the Museum of Modern Art (MoMA), New York; the Metropolitan Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Art Institute of Chicago; the Peggy Guggenheim Collection, Venice; the Albertina Museum, Vienna; Museo Nacional Thyssen-Bornemisza, Madrid; Musée National d'Art Moderne, Centre Pompidou, Paris; the Tate Collection, London.

 Please contact the gallery for further information about the artist,